Sébastien Japrisot: Biography

-Jean-Baptiste Rossi was born on July 4, 1931, in Marseille to an Italian immigrant family.
+Jean-Baptiste Rossi was born on July 4, 1931, in Paris to an Italian immigrant family.
 His father abandoned them when the boy was six years old.
 Supported by his mother, Rossi went to study with the Jesuits at the Ecole de Provence, and later at the Lycée Thiers.
 There he began writing his first novel Les Mal-partis.

 He came to Paris to study philosophy at the Sorbonne but spent most of his time finishing his novel.
 It told a story of a rebellious 14-old boy in a Jesuit school, and his passionate love affair with a 26-year old nun.
 Despite the controversial subject matter, the book was published by Robert Laffont in 1950.
 It was well received in the UK (The False Start, 1951) and the U.S. (Awakening, 1952) where it sold 800,000 copies.
 Rossi then wrote the novella Faces of Love and Hatred, published in October 1950.
 He followed that by translating fiction from English to French, including several Hopalong Cassidy Westerns and works by J. D. Salinger – The Catcher in the Rye in 1953, and Nine Stories in 1961.
 In need to generate steady income, Rossi began working in advertising agencies, first as a writer, and then managing campaigns for Air France, Max Factor, and Formica.
 Rossi also had long-time interest in cinema, and producer Pierre Braunberger offered him to make a film based on a Maupassant story.
 Rossi replied that he preferred creating his own stories, and wrote and directed two short films: La machine à parler d’amour (1961) and L’idée fixe (1962).

 In the early 1960s, he found himself owing a considerable amount in back taxes.
 His friend Robert Kanters, who then managed “Crime-club” collection at Denoël, offered Rossi a sizeable advance to write a crime novel.
 Not sure of the outcome, the writer chose the pseudonym ‘Sébastien Japrisot’ which was an anagram of his real name.
 Within a short period of time, he wrote two crime novels: The Sleeping Car Murders and Trap for Cinderella.
 The latter was awarded the Grand Prix de Littérature Policière in 1963.
 In 1965, both books were adapted into films, directed by Costa-Gavras and André Cayatte respectively.